Expectation values#

 Measurement of MPO’s expectation value is calculated by contracting a network formed by MPS, MPO, and a conjugate of the same or different MPS.
 Works also for three MPOs.

-- yastn.tn.mps.measure_mpo(bra, op: MpsMpoOBC | Sequence[tuple(MpsMpoOBC, number)], ket) number [source]#
+- yastn.tn.mps.measure_mpo(bra, op: MpsMpoOBC | Sequence[tuple(MpsMpoOBC, number)], ket) Number [source]#

 Calculate expectation value \(\langle \textrm{bra}|\textrm{op}|\textrm{ket} \rangle\).